Grupp-23/frontend/README.md

 If you are using cmd navigate to the project folder

 ## Install
-npm install (in a terminal or cmd)
+write "npm install" (in a terminal or cmd)

 ## Usage
-npm start (in a terminal or cmd)
+write "npm start" (in a terminal or cmd)